wenbochang/Headbook/README.md

 [] order all posted items by time
 [] drag member from a circle to next
 [] make landing page
+[] load associates once instead of members for each circle

 Backbone
 [x] backbone for posts